 Migrating to a third-party, vendor-based application from an existing native application is what this strategy is all about.
 The existing application data needs to be migrated to the new system, however, everything else will be new.

-The first step is to determine which applications (if any) make more sense in-house.
-Circumstances will vary, but these apps may include certain databases, applications for managing internal processes, or other applications that have special sensitivity to your organization.
+The first step is determining which applications (if any) make more sense in-house.
+Circumstances will vary, but these apps may include certain databases, applications for managing internal processes, or others with special sensitivity to your organization.

-However, packaging older apps for portability involves a major reworking of the operating code, performed by highly-skilled software engineers who understand the legion of technical interactions taking place in a cloud environment.
+However, packaging older apps for portability involves a major reworking of the operating code, performed by highly-skilled software engineers who understand the legion of technical interactions in a cloud environment.

-The most common environment today is the hybrid cloud, which is a combination of native and portable apps working together on a platform that blends private internal networks with cloud-hosted services like Amazon’s AWS.
-These environments represent traditional and new networking challenges but also leverage the power of the cloud and its services to expand the reach and interaction capabilities of existing infrastructures.
+The most common environment today is the hybrid cloud, a combination of native and portable apps working together on a platform that blends private internal networks with cloud-hosted services like Amazon’s AWS.
+These environments represent traditional and new networking challenges but also leverage the power of the cloud and its services to expand existing infrastructures' reach and interaction capabilities.

 Analyze carefully before undertaking the tricky path to cloud migration.
-This will save you endless frustration and costs down the line and build a strong cloud foundation from which to grow.
+This will save you endless frustration and costs and build a strong cloud foundation from which to grow.

 Below is a checklist of items that have extremely important ramifications for your cloud infrastructure today and on its future growth.